NeonRST/final_compro/README.md

          - `class Faculty` (main functions for Faculty)

 * **How to run my project**
-    - run main.py and use a user and is fine
+    - run main.py and use a user and it is fine
     * **test users**
     - 0000000,a,1,student
     - 1111111,b,1,student